brantje/ComfyUI_MagicQuill/README.md

 - GPU is required to run MagicQuill. **Through our testing, we have confirmed that the model can run on GPUs with 8GB VRAM (RTX4070 Laptop).**

-For users with limited GPU resources, please try our [Huggingface Demo](https://huggingface.co/spaces/AI4Editing/MagicQuill) and [Web Demo (Alipay Cloud)](http://magic.chenjunfeng.xyz/).
+For users with limited GPU resources, please try our [Huggingface Demo](https://huggingface.co/spaces/AI4Editing/MagicQuill) and [Modelscope Demo](https://modelscope.cn/studios/ant-research/MagicQuill_demo).
 Also, consider disabling the DrawNGuess automatic prompt filling by clicking the wand icon above if it takes too long time on your machine.

 ##  Setup
 Follow the following guide to install the custom node.
 Alternatively, you may install via ComfyUI manager.
 The MagicQuill workflow is available at `MagicQuill.json`.